 An arc is created when two conductive metals come close into contact, and the circuit is completed through a normally non-conductive medium, such as the air.

 Using a MOSFET reduces the creation of electrical arcs, and carbon build-up on the trigger points, which also means that you won’t have to disassemble your gun as regularly to clean or replace the trigger assembly.

+Basic versions of MOSFETs can be reasonably low-price and easy to find on airsoft stores!
 We’d suggest looking at the range of products by Gate, a Polish company that create high-quality goods, ranging from the essential requirement up to highly customisable pieces of kit.

-These replace your AEG’s trigger unit completely so are a great choice if you already have damaged trigger contacts!
-But be aware as they do replace the whole unit they are only compatible with some fairly specific AEG models, V2, V3 and M4/Scar based NGRS systems.
+These replace your AEG’s trigger unit entirely, so they are a great choice if you already have damaged trigger contacts!
+But be aware as they do replace the whole unit, they are only compatible with some reasonably specific AEG models, V2, V3, and M4/Scar based NGRS systems.

 Firstly, you can select your trigger sensitivity, determining how much pressure is required on the trigger before a shot is fired.
-This change is not designed to be made in-game and can only be done using the computer or mobile phone app plugged in via a USB adapter.
+This change is not designed to be made in-game and can only be done using the computer, or mobile phone app plugged in via a USB adapter.

 Additionally, the V3 allows for customising the burst fire mode of the gun, allowing you to select how many rounds are fired in a burst.
 This is useful for managing ammunition in more realistic settings such as mil-sim games.